gaabdul/Now-And-Later/README.md

 - **Add Task**: Click "+ Add Task" in any quadrant, type the title, and press Enter
 - **Edit Task**: Click on any task title to edit it inline
 - **Complete Task**: Click the ✓ button next to any task to mark it complete
+- **Delete Task**: Click the 🗑️ button next to any task to delete it permanently
 - **Save Changes**: Press Enter to save, or click outside the input
 - **Cancel Edit**: Press Escape to cancel editing
 - **Validation**: Empty or whitespace-only titles are prevented with error messages
 - **Empty States**: Quadrants show helpful hints when no tasks exist

+### Delete Functionality
+- **Delete Active Tasks**: Click the 🗑️ button on any active task to delete it permanently
+- **Confirmation Dialog**: A confirmation dialog appears before deletion
+- **Cancel Delete**: Click "Cancel" to keep the task, or "Delete" to confirm
+- **No Archive**: Deleted tasks do not appear in the archive - they are permanently removed
+- **Escape to Cancel**: Press Escape to dismiss the confirmation dialog

 ### Drag & Drop
 - **Move Between Quadrants**: Drag the ⋮⋮ handle to move tasks between quadrants